axelarnetwork/axelar-examples/README.md

 ## Deploy and test each example

-In order to run the examples against the local emulator, cd to `axelar-local-gmp-examples` and run
+In order to run the examples against the local emulator, cd to `axelar-examples` and run

 ```bash
 node scripts/start